markus-wa/demoinfocs-golang/README.md

 ## Go Get

-This might take a while as it downloads the test-data set (~ 10 demos).
+This might take a while if you have Git LFS installed as it downloads the test-data set (~ 10 demos).

 	go get -u github.com/markus-wa/demoinfocs-golang